reinbach/django-invoice/README.rst

 General purpose invoicing app.

 This app provides simple (but sufficient) Invoice model with export abilities.
-The default export is into PDF.
-Model is fully configurable The exporter to PDF is open for extension.
-The current look of an exported invoice you can see below.
-The tests generates one anyway, so you can  try on your own.
+The default export is into PDF but it's easy to write and use your own.
+The app is python 3 comptibilite, has full unicode fonts and ability to use company logo.

 The model provides an option to use your own Address model via setting `INVOICE_ADDRESS_MODEL` and Bank Account model via `INVOICE_BANK_ACCOUNT_MODEL`.
 Both settings the has to be a string with full class name (e.g. "myproject.core.models.CompanyInformation").
 The only rule for custom models is that it has to have a method `as_text` which returns unicode string with newline separators `\n`.
 Addresses will be used as contractor and subscriber.

 If BankAccount reference is presented, then it will be rendered below contractor information.
 Bellow bank account information will be rendered *Variable symbol: {{ invoice.uid }}*.
 Please make sure that